The Great Sinner: Plot

 he loses most of the money intended to pay Pauline's father's casino debt.

-Turning up at Armand's private Baccarat game, Fedya quickly loses what remains after his roulette loses and in a delirium to recoup his losses borrows money from Armand to continue gambling at Baccarat.
+Turning up at Armand's private Baccarat game, Fedya quickly loses what remains after his roulette losses and, in a delirium to recoup his losses, borrows money from Armand to continue gambling at Baccarat.

 But he loses it all, including all his future earnings used as collateral for more borrowing from ruthless Armand; only too happy to take everything he has.